Emergency School Closings and Delays

 Student safety is a primary goal of the Michigan City Area Schools.
 At all times, weather conditions are monitored to ensure that students can be safely delivered to schools and returned home.
 Parents are strongly encouraged to make arrangements for the welfare of their children due to school closings or delays and ensue that their children are appropriately dressed for weather conditions.

 Weather and road conditions are monitored by the Director of Transportation on a daily basis.
-During the winter months, the Director of Transportation, along with assistance from the Plant Planning Department, begins to monitor road conditions at 4:00-4:30 a.m.
+During the winter months, the Director of Transportation, along with assistance from the Plant Planning Department, begins to monitor road conditions at 3:30-4:30 a.m.
 The Director of Transportation is also in contact with surrounding school corporations, local and state police, and other community agencies.
-Between 4:30 a.m. and 5:00 a.m., the Director of Transportation will make a recommendation to the Superintendent to close or delay schools.When weather conditions, such as severe cold or heavy snow, can be predicted before 4:30 a.m., the Director of Transportation will recommend closing or a delay of start the night before.
-Once the recommendation to close is accepted by the Superintendent, the media is notified no later than 5:30 a.m. (except in extreme conditions) and parents are informed via the news media and the Internet.
+Between 4:00 a.m. and 5:00 a.m., the Director of Transportation will make a recommendation to the Superintendent to close or delay schools.When weather conditions, such as severe cold or heavy snow, can be predicted before 4:30 a.m., the Director of Transportation will recommend closing or a delay the night before.
+Once the recommendation to close is accepted by the Superintendent, the media is notified no later than 5:30 a.m. (except in extreme conditions) and parents are informed via the news media, texts, social media, and the Internet.

 School closing and delay information is available on the MCAS website (EducateMC.net) or by calling the MCAS Delay and Cancellation Information Line at (219) 873-2000 (press option "2").